 Prerequisites and other notes: Successful completion of Advanced Design Applications and Technological Design are prerequisites.
-This course is part of the Digital Fabrication and Manufacturing completer.
+This course is the third course in the Digital Fabrication and Manufacturing completer.
 At the end of this course, students will take the Carroll Community College final exam for DFAB 101.
 Students who successfully meet the exam and credit requirements will be eligible for transcripted credits from Carroll Community College.

-HONORS DIGITAL FABRICATION CAPSTONE (OFFERING 2022-2023)
+HONORS DIGITAL FABRICATION CAPSTONE